Dog Mountain by Goat Mountain / 靠山羊山的狗山

 Road 5700-1

-Our trip began at the end of Road 5700-1.
-It’s only another half a mile past the Bare Mountain Trailhead.
-But the brush has long overtaken most of the old roadbed.
+Like before, we began at the end of Road 5700-1, half a mile past Bare Mountain Trailhead.
+Soon, we dove into the brush that had overtaken the old road.
+The firepit by the entrance from two years ago was still intact.

 See more trip photos here.